Super MIDI Pak Documentation

 Please note that Windows currently only allows a single application to access a MIDI device at a time.
 For example, if you are accessing Super MIDI Pak from the web application, you will not be able to use it from another Windows application.
 This is not a limitation of Super MIDI Pak, it is a limitation of Windows.
 Oftentimes you must quit the application using the device completely to free it, e.g. if Chrome has claimed the device you must quit Chrome entirely to allow your DAW to claim the device afterwards.

-One possible workaround is to use the loopMIDI application to create a virtual MIDI port for each application that you plan to use concurrently with Super MIDI Pak.
+Another possible workaround is to use the loopMIDI application to create a virtual MIDI port for each application that you plan to use concurrently with Super MIDI Pak.
+CosmicGem has provided a guide on how to use loopMIDI to workaround this limitation on Windows.

 Echo System